w3c/testtwf-website/docs/review-process.md

 workflow for test reviews and approval follows the GitHub contribution model and is summarized here:

-* Pre-condition: Those interested in reviewing and/or approving W3C's tests will set a "Watch" at GitHub so they will be notified when a Pull Request (PR) is made.
 * To initiate a review, make a Pull Request to the main
 ```web-platform-tests/master``` or ```csswg-test/master``` on
 GitHub.
 This will notify all subscribers of the PR, including